agan-k/FormVsContent/blog_posts/react-introduction-pt2-conditional-rendering.md

 function Child(props) {...}
 ```

-Let's also slightly edit the content of the Child component just for the demostrative pourposes.
+Let's also slightly edit the content of the Child component just for the demonstrative purposes.

 ```jsx
 import React from 'react'